doctorfree/Obsidian-Custom-Discogs/README.md

 ## Dataview

 The Obsidian Custom Discogs vault has been curated with metadata allowing queries to be performed using the Obsidian Dataview plugin.
-Sample queries along with the code used to perform them can be viewed in the [Discogs Queries](Discogs_Queries.md) document.
+Sample queries along with the code used to perform them can be viewed in the [Dataview Queries](Dataview_Queries.md) document.

 Additional visual representations of the Custom Discogs Vault, also based upon Dataview queries, are provided by the [Excalibrain](https://github.com/zsviczian/excalibrain) Obsidian plugin.